 The year of updates continues.
 This time the American watchmaker Ball Watches has presented its new Ball Engineer Master II Diver (ref.
 DM2020A-PA-BKGR).
 Like the similarly named line of timekeepers from IWC, the Master II comes with a magnetically shielded, shock-resistant movement, but also adds to the mix a massive, rugged-looking body designed to withstand pressures up to 30 ATM.
-Coupled with almost unrivaled legibility of a tritium-lighted dial and an inner diving scale, it indeed makes an impression of a winner.
+Coupled with the almost unrivaled legibility of a tritium-lighted dial and an inner diving scale, it indeed makes an impression of a winner.

 As you can see, the changes to the outgoing Engineer Master II Diver are purely cosmetic.